Found Bird Protocol

 6. Post your found bird to various facebook groups HERE.

 7. Please be cautious of those who may want to adopt, falsely claim or take in the bird as birds are commonly targets of theft or cons.
-If you receive a picture from someone stating it's their bird, please do a reverse google image search to make sure they didn't pull a similar image of a bird from the internet.
+Please do a reverse google image search on any photos received as it may have come from the internet, ai generated or taken from another group.
 Dishonest people will try to trick you to get a free bird.
 Please do not give a found bird to anyone who is not confirmed to be the owner.

 Attached are some questions that can be asked to those who come forward to claim a found bird. resourcesforlostfoundparrots.blogspot.com/p/f.html.